- 1 cup butter, softened

 - 1/3 to 1/2 cup crushed peppermint candies

-- In a large bowl, cream butter and sugars until light and fluffy.
+- Preheat oven to 375°.
+Cream butter and sugars until light and fluffy.
 Beat in eggs and vanilla.
-Combine the flour, cocoa, salt and baking soda; gradually add to creamed mixture and mix well.
-Stir in the chocolate chips.
+In a separate bowl, whisk flour, cocoa, salt and baking soda; gradually beat into creamed mixture.
+Stir in chocolate chips.

 - Drop by rounded teaspoonfuls 2 in. apart onto ungreased baking sheets.
-Bake at 375° for 8-10 minutes or until set.
-Cool for 2 minutes before removing to wire racks to cool completely.
+Bake until set, 8-10 minutes.
+Cool 2 minutes before removing to wire racks to cool completely.

-- In a small bowl, beat cream cheese and confectioners' sugar until smooth.
+- For frosting, melt white baking chips in a microwave; stir until smooth.
+In another bowl, beat cream cheese and confectioners' sugar until smooth.
 Beat in melted chips.
+Add enough milk to reach desired consistency.
 Frost cookies; sprinkle with peppermint candies.
 Yield: about 6-1/2 dozen.

 Reviews for Triple-Chocolate Peppermint Treats